opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-types/README.md

 sidebar_navigation:
   title: Types
   priority: 980
-description: Configure Work package types in OpenProject.
+description: Configure work package types in OpenProject.
 robots: index, follow
 keywords: work package types
 ---

-# Manage Work Package Types
+# Manage work package types

 You can have as many work package types in the system as needed, e.g. Tasks, Bugs, Ideas, Risks, Features.

-In the -> Administration -> Work packages -> Types you can add or edit the work package types.
+In the *-> Administration -> Work packages -> Types* you can add or edit the work package types.

 You will see a list of all work package types in the system.